neicnordic/sensitive-data-archive/README.md

 ## Testing and developing the helm charts locally

-Developing and testing the helm charts (or other deployment manifests) requires an kubernetes environment.
-One of the most light weight distributions avilable is [k3d](https://k3d.io/stable/).
+Developing and testing the Helm charts (or other deployment manifests) requires a Kubernetes environment.
+One of the most lightweight distributions available is [k3d](https://k3d.io/stable/).

 ### install k3d